pingidentity/pingidentity-devops-getting-started/docs/release-notes/relnotes-2203.md

 - **Documentation**
     - [Helm and Kustomize Documents added DevOps Getting Started GitHub Repo](https://github.com/pingidentity/pingidentity-devops-getting-started) has been updated
-        - 20-kubernetes has been renamed to 20-kustomize, as well as kustomize examples reduced
+        - 20-kubernetes directory has been renamed to 20-kustomize, as well as kustomize examples reduced
         - 30-helm directory added with examples included

 ### Resolved Defects